Travel Agency Business Structures: How to Choose

 Let’s start with the least expensive and simplest to implement, then we’ll work our way up.

-A Sole Proprietor is the easiest business structure to set up and has a sole owner.
-You!
-It’s easy to implement because you’re not having to mess with the legal paper work (amen) that comes with setting up a separate business entity.
+A Sole Proprietor is the easiest business structure to set up and has a sole owner . . . you!
+It’s easy to implement because you don't have to mess with the legal paperwork that comes with setting up a separate business entity.
 You and your business are like conjoined twins.
 SCORE!

 There’s a dark side to that, of course (beyond sharing organs).
 Because you and your business are one and the same in the eyes of the government, that translates to two potential downers for you:

-If someone names your company in a lawsuit—bad news—that means they’re also suing you as a person.
+- If someone names your company in a lawsuit—bad news—that means they’re also suing you as an individual.

-Quick reminder: Requirements vary by location so check out NOLO.com’s state-by-state guide to setting up a Sole Proprietor for specifics on what you need to get setup in your state.
-And remember, you'll probably going to need that DBA we talked about earlier.
+Quick reminder: Sole Prop. requirements vary by location so check out NOLO.com’s state-by-state guide to setting up a Sole Proprietor for specifics on what you need to get set up in your state.
+And remember, you're probably going to need that DBA we talked about earlier.

-Tax Note: As a Sole Proprietor, while you and your business are seen as one entity, you’re still a business and that has certain responsibilities.
-Like making sure to file estimated taxes!
-You aren’t paying income tax, but you do pay a self-employment tax (those are your estimated taxes).
+Tax Note: As a Sole Proprietor, while you and your business are seen as one entity, you’re still a business and that has certain responsibilities . . .
+Like filing quarterly estimated taxes!
+You aren’t paying income tax, but you do pay self-employment tax (those are your estimated taxes).

 Now we’re getting into the big time—we’ve added the word Corporation to our business structure!
 YAY!

 Sadly, with the word Corporation, comes big(ger) price tags.
 The cost of an LLC filing is typically around $100-200 but states like California charge an additional $800 tax on top of the filing fee.
-But, an olive branch!
+But here's an olive branch!
 You’re getting personal liability protection!
-But, more sad news—I hate to put you on a roller coaster ride here but—you pay a price for that personal liability protection, more paperwork and higher administrative costs.
+But, more sad news—I hate to put you on a roller coaster ride here—you'll pay a price for that personal liability protection with more paperwork and higher administrative costs.

-NOLO.com has a fabulous state-by-state guide on how to form an LLC you’ll definitely want to take a gander at.
+NOLO.com has a fabulous state-by-state guide on how to form an LLC you’ll definitely want to take a gander at it.
 It has pricing, the exact steps to file your Article of Incorporation, and tells you whether your state has any publication requirements, and loads more!
 I heart it.

 For most of the readers of our site, if you started as a Sole Proprietor/Partnership and your agency is successful, chances are you’ll be transitioning to an LLC down the road so bookmark this article!

-Honestly, only .00001% of readers on the site this might find this useful.
-If that’s you, stop reading right now and call an attorney pronto to make sure it’s done correctly (ahem, not consulting me ☺️).
-So, let’s not waste our time on this!
+Wondering if it makes financial sense to change from being taxed as a single-member LLC to being taxed as an S Corp?
+Or do you have 100+ shareholders and need to think about a C. Corp?
+If that’s you, stop reading right now and call an attorney pronto to make sure it’s done correctly (ahem, not consulting me 🙂).
+So, let’s not waste any more time on this!